-SOC 285: Exploratory Sociology Internship
+SHS 285: Exploratory Sociology and Human Services Internship

 This exploratory internship gives students the opportunity to gain experience with the study of sociology as well as with career opportunities available to graduates.
 Graded Pass/Fail.
+Prerequisites: sophomore standing, pre-internship seminar.
+Offered fall and spring.